 Step 1: Choose the right course

-The first step in this entire process is to ensure you have the right course chosen for you.
+The first step in this entire process is to ensure you choose the right course, as there are many Management courses in the UK apart from the ones if LSE, and you need to make sure you pick the one that aligns with your interests.
 You can look for courses through tcglobal.in or jump directly into the university website.

 Choosing your perfect program is pretty much half the battle won.
 It also wouldn’t hurt to look for similar programs in backup schools such as UCL or King’s College.